adum/coilbench/readme.txt

 Where:
 - `[level_file]` is the path to the level file (optional, reads from stdin if not provided)

-The solver uses a backtracking algorithm to try all possible starting positions and movement sequences.
+The solver uses a simple backtracking algorithm to try all possible starting positions and movement sequences.
 It will output the first valid solution it finds in the format specified in section 5.

 Example:
 ```